Adam Schefter taking a selfie or reading Tweets

 Zach Law—He interviews the guys and gals just above here, which is cool.

-Rich Hribar — A writer and stat man for The Sports Jerks
+Rich Hribar — A Fake Footballer and stat magician.

 Bob Harris — This Football Diehard will out old school you and your uncle.